-In order to extend holography to the realm of spin and hypermomentum transport, the dual gravitational theory must contain dynamical torsion and non-metricity tensors, i.e. we must consider dynamical theories of metric-affine gravity (MAG) on spacetimes with boundary.
-The introduction of boundaries into the spacetime considered raises issues of fundamental importance that need to be addressed before applications can be considered.
+In order to extend holography to the realm of both spin and hypermomentum transport, the dual gravitational theory must contain dynamical torsion and non-metricity tensors, i.e. we must consider dynamical theories of metric-affine gravity (MAG) on spacetimes with boundary.\footnote{For early work on holographic models for spaces with torsion, but zero non-metricity, see~\cite{leigh2008,iosifidis2018}.
+A recent discussion may be found in~\cite{guersoy2020}.} The introduction of boundaries into the spacetime considered raises issues of fundamental importance that need to be addressed before applications can be considered.
 In particular, we have to ensure that the boundary conditions of the MAG fields are compatible with a well-defined variational problem.
 This is achieved in general relativity by the inclusion of the Gibbons-Hawking-York (GHY) boundary term.

 The importance of the GHY boundary term in theories of gravity cannot be overstated.
-In the simplest of applications of gravitational theories, in terms of a Lagrangian, the GHY term makes the variational formulation well-posed~\cite{york1972,gibbons1977,wald2010}.
+In the simplest of applications of gravitational theories, in terms of a Lagrangian, the GHY term makes the variational formulation well-posed~\cite{york1972,gibbons1977,wald2010,lindstrom2022}.
 In addition, within the Hamiltonian formalism, the GHY term allows us to correctly define the Hamiltonian as well as the asymptotic conserved charges of the theory, such as energy~\cite{wald2010}.
 The GHY terms also play a crucial role within holography: First, the asymptotic charges evaluated at the boundary are precisely the charges of the dual QFT.
 Second, the on-shell gravitational action (and QFT generating functional) suffers from divergences.
 The GHY terms act as counterterms and provide (part of) the regularization necessary to define a finite gravitational action~\cite{bianchi2001}.
 Thus, in order to use holography to derive QFT observables and understand spin and hypermomentum transport, we have to derive the GHY term for every MAG Lagrangian.